moorepants/dissertation/physicalparameters.rst

 Inertia
 -------

-The moments of inertia of the wheels, frame and fork were measured by taking advantage of the assumed symmetry of the parts and by hanging the parts as both compound and torsional pendulums and measuring their periods of oscillation when perturbed at small angles.
+The moments of inertia of the wheels, frame and fork (and handlebar) were measured both by taking advantage of the assumed symmetry of the parts and by hanging the parts as both compound and torsional pendulums and measuring their periods of oscillation when perturbed at small angles.
 The rate of oscillation was measured using a `Silicon Sensing CRS03 100 deg/s rate gyro
+<http://www.siliconsensing.com/CRS03>`_ for the Delft bicycles and a `Silicon
+Sensing CRS04 200 deg/s rate gyro <http://www.siliconsensing.com/CRS04>`_ for
-<http://www.siliconsensing.com/CRS03>`_.
-The rate gyro was sampled at 1000hz
+the Davis bicycles.
+The rate gyro was sampled at 1000hz with a `National Instruments USB-6008 12 bit data acquisition unit
+<http://sine.ni.com/nips/cds/view/p/lang/en/nid/14604>`_ and at 500 hz with a
-with a `National Instruments USB-6008 12 bit data acquisition unit
+`National Instruments USB-6218 16 bit data acquisition unit
-<http://sine.ni.com/nips/cds/view/p/lang/en/nid/14604>`_ and the Matlab data
+<http://sine.ni.com/nips/cds/view/p/lang/en/nid/203092>`_ and the Matlab data
 aquisition toolbox.
 The measurement durations were between 15 and 30 secs and each moment of inertia measurement was performed at least three times.
-No extra care was taken to calibrate the rate gyro, maintain a constant power source (i.e. the battery drains slowly), or account for drift.
-The raw voltage signal was used to determine only the period of oscillation which is needed for the moment of inertia calculations.
+No extra care was taken to calibrate the rate gyro, maintain a constant power source (i.e. the battery drains slowly), or account for drift because I was only concerned with the period.
+The raw voltage signal was used to determine the period of oscillation which is needed for the moment of inertia calculations.

+.. _figVoltage:

 .. figure:: figures/physicalparameters/BrowserFrameCompoundFirst1.png
-   :label: figVoltage
    :align: center

    Example of the raw voltage data taken during a 30 second measurement of the oscillation of one of the components.

-The function Eqn eqn:decayOs was fit to the data using a nonlinear least squares fit routine for each experiment to determine the quantities :math:`A`, :math:`B`, :math:`C`, :math:`\zeta`, and :math:`\omega`.
+The function Eqn :eq:`eqDecayOs` was fit to the data using the least squares method for each experiment to determine the quantities :math:`A`, :math:`B`, :math:`C`, :math:`\zeta`, and :math:`\omega`.

 .. math::
    :label: eqnDecayOs